Witch Island: Anna Chittenden and the Idaho

 Holmes ordered the crew to the davits to lower the lifeboats.
 Passengers rushed to the decks.
 Chaos ensued.
-A panicked woman attempted throwing herself overboard but, she was prevented.
+A panicked woman attempted throwing herself overboard, but she was prevented.
 Another lady ran back and forth on the deck, pulling her hair out and pleading for the "Mother of God" to save her.
-The crew had to force a couple others onto the boats.
+The crew had to force a few others onto the boats.

 Crew soon restored order.
 They only needed six of the eight available lifeboats.
 The crew tended to the women and children first.
 Captain Holmes had one of the ship's compasses installed on one lifeboat.
 Anna observed the water quickly moving up the deck.
 She moved to action.
 She grabbed and axe and cut one of the boats free rather than wait for the davit to lower.
 Holmes watched her in astonishment before leveraging an axe to free the last boat himself.

 Sunday, June 1, 1878, 7:30 p.m. - Captain Holmes and the Chittendens boarded the final lifeboat.
 All passengers and crew were saved; however, everyone lost all their belongings beyond the clothes on their backs.
 The evening timing added contretemps to a number of passengers who were in dishabille.
 The cargo, cattle and horses went down with the ship.
 Those in the lifeboats listened in horror as the horses and cattle neighed and mooed on the way down.

 Sunday, June 1, 1878, 7:32 p.m. - The ship sank stern first.
 It disappeared out of sight.
 Reports afterwards claimed the main mast could still be seen at low tide.

 They rowed 1.5 miles for 4 hours toward Great Saltee Island.
 Anna rowed and sang songs to uplift the saturnine spirits.

 Sunday, June 1, 1878, 11:30 p.m. - The captain fire distress shots into the air which lit up the water and boats.
 Mr. Parle, a farmer, and his family were the only inhabitants of the island.
 Upon spotting the 6 boats, they fired guns into the air and shouted in order to guide the boats into a creek where they could safely reach shore.
 The Parles did their best to accommodate the rescued.
 Several boats carried the party to Kilmore Quay the following morning.
 From there, they went to Wexford and boarded a train to Dublin.
 By 9 a.m., they were all on a boat for Liverpool, arriving at 7 p.m.

 As for Anna, she lost everything on the Idaho.
 Willams & Guion refused any responsibility.
 They reminded her that she shipped her belongings at her own risk.
 She lost: wardrobe, jewels, letters of introduction, newspaper notices, lithographs and advertising bills.
 She arrived in Liverpool with nothing to get her started but her husband.
 The officers of the Idaho sent her an extravagant flower arrangement for her bravery with the axe.
 The accompanying note read, "A token of the courage, tact and presence of mind displayed in the hour of peril and danger."